We love talking about the festival theme for weddings just as much as we love helping people celebrate their wedding in a unique way.

 Over the years we’ve been part of some truly special festival theme weddings big and small, that made us realise the power of authentic atmosphere.
 It’s a beautiful theme for many, because it gives you as the couple so much freedom to express yourselves and take it in different directions.

-One of our largest festival weddings was a legitimate festival in of itself with hundreds of friends gathering to celebrate their friends coming together.
+One of our largest festival weddings was a legitimate festival in of itself, using a 'Tens Licence' with hundreds of friends gathering to celebrate their friend's coming together.
 It even included a full weekend program of live music, workshops, play and camping.

 How cool is that?
 You might have so much fun you would want to get married twice…